ZetachainHackathon/UniversalPrivate/README.md

 *   **Waku**: A decentralized communication layer that hides your IP address by routing messages through a p2p network before reaching the Broadcaster.

 *See [Railgun Privacy System Docs](https://docs.railgun.org/wiki/learn/privacy-system/community-broadcasters) for configuration details.*

-> **Note**: The current Web Demo executes transactions directly for simplicity.
-Developers using the SDK can enable Broadcaster/Waku support in the configuration.

 ## 🌐 Supported Networks (Testnet)